 Press Release: The Invisible Woman by C.A.Halpin

-C.A.
-Halpin has practised as an artist for over 30 years and has exhibited widely.
-She has worked broadly in 2D, 3D, moving image and performance.
-The Invisible Woman is collection of digital collages, celebrating mostly unrecognized contemporary and historical figures, more often female artists, exhibited as a frieze.
-The collages are created by adding her eyes to the image and always using the colour green, which is taken from a patch on the original photograph.
+The Invisible Woman is collection of digital collages, celebrating mostly unrecognised contemporary and historical figures, more often female artists, which is exhibited as a frieze.
+The collages are created by stamping her eyes onto a found face and always using the iconic green iris, whose colour is taken from a patch of the sourced photograph.

-The images are often a wry look at the subject matter, but are inevitably political in their outlook.
-The subjects are wide ranging from classical sculptures, to medieval paintings of saints, to women in the striped uniforms of Ravensbruck concentration camp.
+The images often take a wry look at the subject matter, but are inevitably political in their outlook.
+The subjects are wide ranging from classical sculptures, to medieval paintings of saints, highlighting the lives women in the striped uniforms carrying handbags whilst languishing on the depravity of Ravensbruck concentration camp.

-The images although intended to work together become a frieze of small-scale photographs, printed on the high street that when collected together tell a powerful story celebrating every day heroics.
-The frieze will consist of over 250 6’x 4’ images that will be added to as visitors have their photographs taken behind the eyes of The Invisible Woman, these will then be printed and added to as the show progresses.
+The images are intended to work together collated to become a frieze of small-scale photographs, printed on the high street, that when collected together tell a powerful story celebrating every day heroics.
+The frieze will consist of over 250 6’x 4’ images that are constantly updated as visitors have their photographs taken behind the eyes of The Invisible Woman.
+These portraits are then be printed and added to the frieze as the show progresses.

-During the weekend of the private view, she will be inviting the visitors to the gallery to try on the green eyes and see the world through the eyes of The Invisible Woman.
-They will be photographed holding the mask of the eyes.
-The photographs will then be printed and will become part of a frieze for the exhibition at Hantverk & Found.
-This will be a part of Margate Tribes Festival.
+During the weekend of the private view visitors to the gallery were invited to try on the green eyes in order to witness the world through the eyes of The Invisible Woman.
+They participants were then photographed hiding behind the green gaze.
+These photographs were then printed and to become part of the frieze for the exhibition at Hantverk & Found.
+This became an integral part of the Vauxhall Art Car Boot Fair, Margate.